Pachamanca in Peru – Best of Peruvian cuisine!

 Pachamanca Ingredients

-The ingredients for Pachmanca will vary depending on the region where it’s prepared and the season.
+The ingredients for Pachamanca will vary depending on the region where it’s prepared and the season.

 Beef, lamb, alpaca, pork, chicken, duck, guinea pig, and fish can be placed in the pachamanca.

-Potatoes, sweet potatoes, fava beans, cassava, fresh corn, corn, and chilies are included in the baking.
+The baking includes potatoes, sweet potatoes, fava beans, cassava, fresh corn, corn, and chilies.

 Bananas, plantains, and pineapples can be included.